Milldrew/accendero-practical/readme.txt

   - Create a unit test for the sign up page.
   - Create the form.
-  - Create a user service for CRUD operations on users.
+  - Create a user service for CRUD operations on users. type User {
+    userId: string; // comes from the backend, and is stored in the JWT, is also retrieved on login.
+    email: string;
+    password: string;
+  }
 • Login Page
   - Create a login form reuse some of the code form the sign up page.
   - Create a login servece for authentication.
+• Full user story
+  - Implement the entire user story with playwright locally
+  - Add this to the pre-push hook.
+───────────────────
+Nestjs app game plan
+───────────────────
+- Create an api that has the POST CRUD operations.
+- Create the JWT authentication.
+- use the JWT claim to hold the user id. sub (subject) property.
+- Now create a post with a jwt in the header so that the user id is associated with the post.